-- (a) Adequate provision shall be made for a sewage disposal system which shall be of sufficient size, capacity and design to collect and dispose of all sewage from all present and proposed buildings and which shall be otherwise constructed and maintained in conformity with all applicable local, state, county and Town regulations and requirements. - (b) Adequate provision shall be made for a storm drainage system which shall be of sufficient size, capacity and design to collect, carry off and dispose of all predictable surface water runoff within the area and which shall be otherwise constructed and maintained in conformity with all applicable state, county, local and Town regulations and requirements. - (c) Adequate provision shall be made for a potable water system which shall be of sufficient size, capacity and design to supply potable water to each of the buildings to be erected in the development and which shall be otherwise constructed and maintained in conformity with all applicable state, county, local and Town regulations and requirements. - (d) Adequate provision shall be made for the collection and disposal of garbage, trash and solid waste, and such system shall be maintained in conformity with all applicable state, county and Town regulations.
+- (a) Adequate provision shall be made for a sewage disposal system which shall be of sufficient size, capacity and design to collect and dispose of all sewage from all present and proposed buildings and which shall be otherwise constructed and maintained in conformity with all applicable local, state, county and Town regulations and requirements. - (2b) Adequate provision shall be made for a storm drainage system which shall be of sufficient size, capacity and design to collect, carry off and dispose of all predictable surface water runoff within the area and which shall be otherwise constructed and maintained in conformity with all applicable state, county, local and Town regulations and requirements. - (3c) Adequate provision shall be made for a potable water system which shall be of sufficient size, capacity and design to supply potable water to each of the buildings to be erected in the development and which shall be otherwise constructed and maintained in conformity with all applicable state, county, local and Town regulations and requirements. - (4d) Adequate provision shall be made for the collection and disposal of garbage, trash and solid waste, and such system shall be maintained in conformity with all applicable state, county and Town regulations and the requirements of § 131-14H and K.